kimhandole/dino-forest/README.md

 ```

 ### Jump Animation
-Two types of jump sprite will triggered alternatively.
+Two types of jump sprite will triggered in an alternating manner.
 ```
 return this.jumpTypeSwitch ?
 SPRITES.firstJumpType1 : SPRITES.secondJumpType1;
 ```